Something hit me hard a few nights ago. I was overwhelmed, tired, not feeling totally like myself…and I just couldn’t kick it.

 How do you feel about screen time?

 Want more on Motherhood? —> Are you a SAHM?
 Have you been mom-shamed?
 Want to see the face of a Mom who just wanted a family dinner?
-(I’m sure you can relate)
+(I’m sure you can relate) Can your kids be totally ridiculous sometimes, too?

 Like this post?
 Join MAMA’s email list to get more like this.
 All things MOMish—the MOMents + MOMfessions, & all the Mama Must-Haves!